Receding gums cannot grow back. However, oral hygiene changes can stop gum recession, and some treatments can reconstruct gum tissue.

 Attending regular dental checkups is vital for detecting the early stages of gum recession.

-Once the gums have receded, they cannot grow back.
+Once the gums recede, they cannot grow back.
 However, some treatments can reattach and restore gum tissue around the teeth.

 Maintaining good oral hygiene and attending regular dental checkups can help prevent, slow, or stop gum recession.

-People should talk to their dentist for tailored advice on preventing and treating receding gums.
+People should talk with their dentist for tailored advice on preventing and treating receding gums.